-Cupcakes are the ideal way to jump into the world of baking, or to make a fun afternoon activity with kids…after all, who can resist a cupcake?
+Cupcakes are the ideal way to jump into the world of baking, or to make a fun afternoon activity with kids… after all, who can resist a cupcake?
 They are a universal, year-round treat, and decorating them with the kiddos can be a blast.
 So let’s keep things really simple, and get you started with these tips from Anna Olson.

-Tip: Not all cake recipes can bake into a cupcake, and may frustrate you because the wet batter spills over the edge of the paper liner, or when you peel the paper liner, half of the cake comes away with it.
-For a tasty classic cupcake, try my recipe for Lemon Coconut Cupcakes.
+Tip: Not all cake recipes can bake into a cupcake and may frustrate you because the wet batter spills over the edge of the paper liner or when you peel the paper liner, half of the cake comes away with it.

 Now let’s get to the real reason we love cupcakes: frosting!